nbrandaleone/what-is-a-container/lnl-container.md

 # Namespaces

 *MNT*: It allows a process to have its own filesystem.
-*PID*: The pid namespace gives a process own view of the processes in the system.
+*PID*: The pid namespace gives a process its own view of /proc.
 *NET*: Isolated network stack.
 *UTS*: System’s hostname and domain name.
 *USER*: The user namespace maps the uids a process sees to a different set of uids.